-Lin-Manuel Miranda’s Hamilton is not just one of the best Broadway shows of our time, with 11 Tony Awards to its name.
-It is a bona fide crossover cultural phenomenon.
+Lin-Manuel Miranda’s Hamilton is not just one of the best Broadway shows of our time, with 11 Tony Awards to its name: It's a history-making masterwork and bona fide crossover cultural phenomenon.
 But since everyone wants to be in the room where it happens, cheap tickets are nearly impossible to score.
-Here’s how you can get them with just $10, a dream and a whole lot of patience.
+Here’s how you can get them with just $10 and a dream.

 THE TEN-DOLLAR FOUNDING FATHER

-At each performance of Hamilton on Broadway, 46 seats in the first and second rows are distributed through a digital lottery.
-In Chicago, 44 seats are distributed that way.
-In both cases, those seats cost just $10.
-Around 40 $10 lottery tickets are also available for each of the musical's two national tours.
+At each performance of Hamilton on Broadway, 46 seats in the first and second rows are distributed through a digital lottery, known affectionately as #HAM4HAM.
+Those seats cost just $10.
+(Yes, that’s the bill with Hamilton’s face on it.)
+About 40 $10 lottery tickets are also available for the musical’s performances at Los Angeles’s Pantages Theatre—which are scheduled to resume on January 26, 2022—and for each of the musical's two current national tours.

 For many people, this digital lottery may be the only way to see Hamilton.
-The show’s average ticket price on Broadway is now $290, and premium seats cost $849—but even those tickets are almost all sold out, and on the resale market the prices are far higher.
+Tickets to the show on Broadway currently cost from $149 to $399 a pop—and on the resale market the prices often go much higher.